tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA.md

 <kbd><img src="./images/CJA-venn-pencil.png"  /></kbd>

-4.Change the "Include Event" to "Include Person" and Click Save.
+4. Change the "Include Event" to "Include Person" and Click Save.
-      - Do the same for the next 2 filters and review the resulting Venn visualization
+      - Do the same for the next 2 filters and review the resulting Venn visualization:

 <kbd><img src="./images/CJA-venn-filterbuilder-includeperson.png"  /></kbd>